FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-07-09-angular-security-lib-angular-auth-oidc-client-v12.md

 Further we are currently at 94% coverage with testing.
 This is a good number but we would like to improve it more and more.
 Without starting a discussion about how this number is used we are really taking care that all code paths are being tested, and this number or the coverage with the tools helps us a lot to see what is untested.

-Last but not least maybe
+Last but not least maybe we should think about a logo for the lib.
+Maybe I will get to this in the future, but seeing a visual logo for this lib would be really nice.

+I will leave you with that thoughts and hope this helped.

+Thanks

+Fabian